Accounting

 Offered Either Fall or Spring; Lecture hours:3

 Principles of investment practice and theory.
 Emphasis on the fundamentals of intangible investments (equities, debt and derivative instruments).
-Prerequisites: ANOP 102 or (MATH 216 or PSYC 215) and (MATH 192 or MATH 201 or MATH 216) and ACFM 203 or permission of the instructor.
+Prerequisites: ACFM 203, ACFM 361 or concurrent enrollment and ANOP 102 and (PSYC 215 or MATH 192 or MATH 201 or MATH 216) or permission of the instructor.

 ACFM 363.
 Topics in Financial Management.
 1 Credit.